Saplings-Projects/1M_sub/DOCUMENTATION.md

 Rooms are the basis of the map (they are the squares you can see on the image of the map).
 The map is a 2D Array of rooms.
 Each room holds basic information about the event in this room as well as informations about the presence of a light source and the level of light in the room (see [Light mechanic](#light-mechanic) for more informations).

+Players will know what events are in the room if said room is in the radius of a light (or the player is immediately next to it).
+The other rooms of the map are in darkness and the player doesn't know the event in them before.
+We will use icons to show to the player what events they will encounter.

 ## Events

 What might happen in this new room ?
 Mystery, mystery...
 Events is the way we decide what is going to happen in each room.
 Currently, the list of events is the following: